-Often, my patients or their family members are uncomfortable receiving help, particularly those who are givers.
+As a chaplain, I often, my patients or their family members are uncomfortable receiving help, particularly thosewho are givers.
 Many have found it useful to view receiving help from others as an act of giving - giving someone else an opportunity to serve you.